delta-io/delta-rs/docs/README.md

 Build the latest files with `mdbook build`.

-Manually copy these files into the [mrpowers.github.io](https://github.com/MrPowers/mrpowers.github.io) repository.

-Yea, I know, it's not a great deploy process :|
+TBD: Work out a production deploy process.

 ## Install